aws-samples/aws-hpc-recipes/recipes/pcluster/multi_az/README.md

 4. Monitor the status of the stack named **multi-az-cluster**.
 When its status is `CREATE_COMPLETE`, navigate to its **Outputs** tab.
 Find the output named **HeadNodeIp** - this is the public IP address for your cluster login node.
 5. As a test, you can create and submit several batch jobs until all your configured Compute instances have launched.
 They *may or may not* launch in different availability zones.
 You can tell by looking at the Availability Zone column in the EC2 instances list.

-**Note**: If you do not wish to import the networking configuration from a stack provided by the **HPC Recipe for AWS** collection. you can use the [alternative CloudFormation template](assets/launch-alt.yaml).
+**Note**: If you do not wish to import the networking configuration from a stack provided by the **HPC Recipes for AWS** collection. you can use the [alternative CloudFormation template](assets/launch-alt.yaml).

 If you want to learn more about multi-AZ clusters, check out the related article on the [AWS HPC Blog](https://aws.amazon.com/blogs/hpc/multiple-availability-zones-now-supported-in-aws-parallelcluster-3-4/).